3 ways to Manage Freelancers and Independent Contractors (Guide)

 3. Preferred Engagement Approach

 An effective independent contractor compliance and engagement program must achieve two key objectives: mitigating independent contractor risk and ensuring program adoption by both managers and talent.
-The support and offerings required by higher-billing, professional independent contractors are typically vastly different from those required by lower-end administrative workers.
+The support and offerings needed by higher-billing independent contractors are often vastly different from those expected by lower-end administrative workers.

-Higher end independent talent value programs which help them setup their own legal structure, provide access to insurance, administer back office functions on their behalf, and give them exposure to further contract opportunities.
+Higher-end independent talent value programs which help them establish their own legal structure, provide access to insurance, manage back-office functions, and connect them with future contract opportunities.
 To successfully and compliantly engage this talent pool, organizations should consider a flexible, consultative solution.

-Preferred engagement programs provide workers with multiple engagement options, giving them more choice and providing more value in their relationship with their enterprise client.
+Preferred engagement programs offer workers a variety of engagement options, giving them more choice and adding value to their relationship with their enterprise client.

-The preferred approach not only offers enterprises greater scale, efficiency, and improved category management, but also seeks to meet the independent talent “where they are” in their journey to become a fully qualified 1099.
-This approach both reduces risk and provides all a more talent-friendly approach to engagement.
-In the preferred approach, the worker is provided with more than two engagement options (as depicted in Figure 4), giving them more choice and providing more value in their relationship with their enterprise client.
+A preferred engagement program not only offers enterprises greater scale, efficiency, and improved category management, but also seeks to meet the independent talent “where they are” in their journey to become a fully qualified independent contractor.
+This approach both reduces risk and creates a more talent-friendly approach to engagement.
+In the preferred program, the worker is provided with more than two engagement options (as depicted in Figure 4), giving them more choice and providing more value in their relationship with their enterprise client.

-In the preferred approach, enterprise manager time is kept to a minimum as qualified independent professionals are referred directly to an enrollment site that facilitates worker qualification and onboarding. - PROCESS
+In a preferred engagement program, enterprise manager time is kept to a minimum as qualified independent professionals are referred directly to an enrollment site that facilitates worker qualification and onboarding.

-The process for the preferred approach is very controlled, thanks to the use of technology that streamlines and simplifies many time-consuming processes.
-A successful independent contractor engagement program encompasses the processes and technology to find, source, engage, pay, and manage independent workers.
-By combining a direct sourcing strategy—identifying candidates for available opportunities using internal resources rather than third-party intermediaries—with technology such as a talent marketplace, organizations can simplify the sourcing, engagement, and re-engagement processes. - MISCLASSIFICATION RISK
+The process for the preferred approach is tightly controlled, thanks to the use of technology that streamlines many complex, time-consuming tasks.
+A successful independent contractor engagement program includes the processes and technology to identify, source, engage, pay, and manage independent workers effectively.
+By combining a direct sourcing strategy—identifying candidates for available opportunities using internal resources rather than third-party intermediaries—with technology such as a talent marketplace, organizations can simplify their entire workforce management program.

 This approach provides a significant cost-savings opportunity for the enterprise as they avoid costly payroll mark-ups, which range from 20-40%.
-Enterprises also gain an immediate cost benefit from avoiding fines and penalties associated with independent contractor reclassification, including IRS follow-on audits as well as audits by other federal or state agencies.
+Enterprises also gain an immediate cost benefit from avoiding fines and penalties associated with independent contractor reclassification, including IRS follow-on audits and audits by other federal or state agencies.
 Down the road, widespread program adoption enables enterprises to realize significant improvements in their visibility into contractor-related spend.
-Organizations will have a platform upon which they can more easily review enterprise-wide expenditures and control costs by managing rates, supervising budget adherence, and only engaging contractors whose rates are within established benchmarks. - INDEPENDENT CONTRACTOR SATISFACTION
+Organizations will have a platform upon which they can more easily review enterprise-wide expenditures and control costs by managing rates, supervising budget adherence, and engaging only those contractors whose rates are within established benchmarks.

 This talent-centered approach provides products and services which afford independent professionals the opportunity to recognize many of the benefits of working as an independent contractor.
-For example, in a preferred engagement approach, independent contractors can easily take advantage of tax savings by establishing a pass-through business entity, gain access to tax-advantaged benefits including a retirement plan and Health Savings Account (HSA), and receive support from specialists who can support them in maintaining a compliant business, provide assistance with quarterly tax estimate requirements, and guide them through their client’s onboarding process so they can start work quickly and compliantly.
+For example, in a preferred engagement approach, independent contractors can easily take advantage of tax savings by establishing a pass-through business entity.
+They also gain access to tax-advantaged benefits including a retirement plan and Health Savings Account (HSA).
+Additionally, specialists provide support in maintaining a compliant business assisting with quarterly tax estimate requirements and guiding them through their client’s onboarding process to ensure they can start work quickly and compliantly.

 Independent contractors bring many benefits to today’s organizations—on-demand expertise, financial savings, and staffing flexibility.
 As use of this workforce continues to grow, companies must put policies and procedures in place for proper classification, engagement, and management of these workers, especially when bringing higher-billing talent on board.